 Summertime brings a great opportunity to build more than just a few memories within your child.
-With the insights gained from the research on positive psychology, we know that children will benefit in many ways from an optimistic and positive outlook toward their life.
+With the insights gained from the research on positive psychology, we know that children will benefit in many ways from an optimistic outlook toward their life.
 In last week’s article, I covered some of the findings that argue for investing heavily in building optimism.

 Today, we will go over your game plan; the ‘what to do’ part of building optimism.
-As most of these discussions, this is not something you just do for a few days and expect results.
+As for most of these discussions, this is not something you just do for a few days and expect results.
 It’s something that requires your consistent investment over time.
 But it’s worth it when you see the results.

 Summer is filled with moments that are ripe for the application of these tools.
 With a couple of minor adjustments in your approach, these wonderful fun-filled moments can become more than just a pleasant memory for your children.
 You can expand these moments into life-shaping attitudes of optimism and happiness.
 Here’s how you begin.

 6 Essential Tools That Build Happiness, Optimism, And Positivity